Edinburgh Fringe 2019

 Four Woke Baes

-Hollywood comes to Edinburgh as Danny Pudi and Gayle Rankin take to the stage in Four Woke Baes by one of America’s most acclaimed playwrights, Jonathan Caren (Gypsy, Netflix; Rise, NBC, A Million Little Things, ABC).
-Multi-award winning Teddy Bergman directs this UK premiere which considers just how liberal ‘woke’ boys really are when they’re alone together, out in nature, beers in hand.
+A stag party in the wilderness awakens four friends to their true natures in this exciting UK premiere from Jonathan Caren (Gypsy, Netflix; The Sinner, Netflix; Rise, NBC; A Million Little Things, ABC), one of America’s most acclaimed playwrights.
+Multi-award winning director Teddy Bergman brings to life Four Woke Baes which considers just how liberal ‘woke’ boys really are when they’re alone together, out in nature, beers in hand.
 As four friends head off on a camping trip for a stag party, things get turned upside down by the arrival of a mysterious young woman at their campsite.
 Underbelly Cowgate (Belly Button) from 1st August (not 12th) at 17:05.

 Inspired by true events, Katie Guicciardi’s Fox is a sharply observed drama that explores our complex relationship with ‘help’ – our desire to give it and the need to seek it for ourselves – in an increasingly isolating society.
 This world premiere is directed by Offie Award nominee, Lisa Cagnacci.
 Juxtaposing postpartum depression and the silent issues of motherhood with the plight of the homeless, Fox addresses privilege and isolation in a contemporary, urban environment.
 Pleasance Courtyard (Baby Grand) from 31st July (not 13th) at 11:30.